abdul-1432/Excelerate_Project-Management_Intern/README.md

 - A GitHub account
 - Basic knowledge of project management concepts
-- Familiarity with Excelerate's tools and platforms (if any)
+- Familiarity with excelerate's tools and platforms (if any)
 - A positive attitude and eagerness to learn

 ## Week 1